AtharvSChaturvedi/Campus-Navigator/README.md

 Contributions are welcome!
 Please feel free to:
 *   Open an issue to report bugs or suggest features.
 *   Fork the repository and submit pull requests.

-## 📝 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
-(A `LICENSE` file will be added later if not present.)